-The Step2 Wagon for 2 Plus can carry up to 75 pounds and is easy to keep clean with sanitizing wipes or soap and water.
+The Step2 Wagon for 2 Plus can carry up to 75 pounds and is easy to sanitize with soap and water or cleaning wipes.
 Its wheels are eight inches in diameter and plastic.
 The wagon is ideal for ages one and a half and older.

 Great for twins or two kids

 Plenty of storage for beach blankets, picnic lunches, beach balls, etc.

 Attachment features must be disassembled/reassembled with each use

 A stellar combination of a stroller and wagon, the Veer Cruiser Next Generation Premium Stroller Wagon ticks all the boxes needed to confirm its beach-worthy constitution.
 Besides the kids, you can use it to transport picnic baskets and beach toys.
 Appropriate for children ages 0-5 years (infants can ride in an infant car seat with a seat adaptor, sold separately), this all-terrain wagon can be either pushed or pulled, has an adjustable handle, provides two three-point harnesses for rider safety, and offers a myriad of convenient features like removable snack trays, built-in storage and cup holders for cool waterside beverages.

 The Veer Cruiser can carry two kiddos weighing up to 55 pounds each.
 Seats are contoured with venting on the backs, one-touch foot braking offers parental peace of mind, and the wagon folds up into itself for optimal storage.